Jadekin/FreshWordle/README.md

 # FreshWordle
 FreshWordle is a word game that combines the fun of "Wordle" with words related to FreshBooks.
 Test your vocabulary and guessing skills as you try to guess the hidden word within a limited number of attempts.
 It's a great way to challenge yourself and have fun with FreshBooks-themed (accounting related) word puzzles.

+This is a project to practice a little JavaScript, not sponsored by FreshBooks or anything like that.
+Made with ♥️.

 ## Features
 - FreshBooks-themed word puzzles: Enjoy a collection of word puzzles related to FreshBooks and the business model.